Denton Outreach Office

 ADVANCE is a program appropriate for parents whom TDFPS believes have been or are currently the victim of Domestic Violence, even if the parent is not currently identifying as a victim.
 ADVANCE is an 8-week psycho-educational parenting class, which includes Orientation and weekly class topics and access to High Risk Advocates.
 ADVANCE was created to refer victimized parents impacted by a Domestic Violence perpetrator to learn how to parent through Domestic Violence, as well as their rights and their options in their control.
 A parent does not have to complete an Intake appointment or access other services at DCFOF to participate in ADVANCE.

 BIPP is a program to help people who are abusive or become violent in intimate relationships learn to make better choices, end their abusive behaviors, and become accountable for their choices.
-We have two class options available depending on if you are referring a client with or without a 2054.
+We have two class options available depending on if you are referring a client as a 2054 form referral (18-group sessions) or without a 2054 (27-group sessions and self-pay).
+All specialized CPS referral /BIPP groups are only available via Telehealth.

+Please note recent updates to the Service Code entries as all BIPP services are offered only via Telehealth.
 A 2054 form allows clients with limited financial means, to still have access to BIPP at no cost.
-Referral to the 2054 BIPP begins with an initial Domestic Violence Assessment (1 unit – 86K) and is followed by enrollment into a 18-week BIPP Group (36 units – 86L).
-The group facilitator will forward a Monthly Treatment Report (MTR) to CPS noting the participant’s progress in the program.
+Referral to the 2054 BIPP begins with an initial Domestic Violence Assessment (1 unit – 91K) and is followed by enrollment into a 18-week BIPP Group (36 units – 91L).
+The group facilitator will forward a Monthly Progress Report (MPR) to CPS noting the participant’s progress in the program.
+Please contact us at bipp@dcfof.org for more information or to request guidance for a client who has limited technology or connectivity capacity to participate via Telehealth.

 TIPS BEFORE YOU MAKE A REFERRAL